trivial-space/trivalibs/README.md

 # trivalibs

-Shared Rust libraries used for graphics programming targeting WebAssembly and native.
+Shared Rust libraries used for graphics programming targeting WebAssembly and desktop.